A trend is seen on TikTok where people dry scoop their protein powders.

 When you cough, you expel some of the product out of your mouth.
-This means that you waste more product and are probably not getting the intended grams of protein in the end.
+This means that you waste more product and probably do not get the intended grams of protein in the end.

-Since you cannot calculate how many grams you ended up coughing, you might be decreasing your protein consumption unnecessarily.
+Since you cannot calculate how many grams you end up coughing, you might be decreasing your protein consumption unnecessarily.